altruios/namshubettulpa/public/namshubettulpa/chapters/giving-up.md

 ~His arm was missing, leaving a melted black stump at the shoulder~ *Rossin's working eye focused on Martha*
 'R::We have a problem.'
-~Martha could have said 'no shit, sherlock', yet she opted for a silent eye roll~ *A rumbling grew from below her*
+~Martha could have said 'no shit, sherlock', yet she opted for a silent eye roll...
+While at the same time taking in the horror of Rossin's appearance.
+His face had one huge scar running through one eye, and he was clutching the stump to keep it from bleeding~ 'M::Can I just...
+Heal you?'
+*A rumbling grew from below her*
 ~Something that distinctly felt: other.
 A growl and a storm~
+*Rossin shook his head*
+'R::That is a losing game.'
 *Rossin slumped to the floor, and knocked on the wood paneling* 'R::Is this you?'
 ~He was inspecting it, marveling~